- Divide your bankroll into unitsDivide your bankroll into small betting units, for example 1% of your total bankroll per unit.

 Remember that if you are playing in a casino and the staff believes you are manipulating the dice, they can declare your roll a "non-roll" and could bar you from the table.

-If you would like to play craps online, check out Littlewoods Casino and game on bingo for craps and many other popular table games for a chance to test your new system.
+If you would like to play craps online, check out Cafe Casino and other great sites powered by top software for craps and many other popular table games to test your new system.